 Start at the inside of the vertical centre line you marked on the wall and work the thinset out to the edges and up to the underside of the cabinets.
 Be sure not to go over the centre line as you apply the thinset; the line will help keep your work perfectly straight.

-Once the thinset is fully spread, you can add a bit more in the same manner.
+Once the thinset is fully spread, you can add a bit more in the same manner if needed.
 Then flip over to the notched side of the trowel and comb grooves into thinset – again while holding the trowel at a 45-degree angle.
 You can see the notches started on the left side below.

 We didn’t realize it before we tiled our laundry room, but there’s a right way and wrong way to notch thinset.
 Make sure that you don’t ‘swirl’ the thinset as you do the final comb through: the lines should all be straight and in the same direction to ensure the best bond.
 Straight parallel notches will spread out underneath the tile when it’s applied to the wall and bond it properly.
 There is a really interesting video from the National Tile Contractors Association that demonstrates how straight lines achieve the best bond vs. when you swirl the ridges.
 They use see-through glass to show you what’s happening underneath as the tile is pressed into the thinset!
 I wish we had seen this video before we did our wall, but now we’re all the wiser for next time – and we can pass this tip along to you!

 Continue combing into the thinset with straight parallel lines until all the material is grooved.
 Then you can start to lay the tiles.